Jobs

 • Conduct face-to-face and/or phone and online communication with such donors on a regular basis.

-• Help create and continuously refine “board portfolios” with assigned donors, then track and manage actions needed from the CEO, each board member and any other appropriate staff and volunteers to ensure their success in their personal management of their portfolios—supply them with all needed materials and instructions to be effective.
+• Help create and continuously refine “board portfolios” with assigned donors, then track and manage actions needed from the CEO, each board member and any other appropriate staff and volunteers to ensure their success in their personal management of their portfolios—Supply them with all needed materials and instructions to be effective.

 • Write correspondence to donors as needed between interactions with the team.